xvitaly/srcrepair/docs/source/hud-manager.rst

 .. index:: hud manager
 .. _hud-about:

-HUD manager
+About HUD manager
 ==========================================

-On this page you can install one of available and tested HUDs into selected game.
+On this page you can install, update or remove one of the available and tested HUDs into the selected game.

 Each HUD has a readme file and a screenshot.
-Select one from list and you will be able to see it.
+Select one from the list and you will be able to see it.

-All HUDs are being downloaded from our cloud and licensed "as is".
+All HUDs are being downloaded from the cloud and licensed "as is".
+Additional licensing information can be found on their home pages.

-This module will be unavailable if current game does not support custom HUDs.
+This module will be unavailable if the current game does not support custom HUDs.

 .. index:: hud installation
 .. _hud-install: